 medical treatment

 If you are injured in a house fire, it is imperative that you seek medical attention.
-Failure to seek treatment could allow the insurance company to argue that you were not really injured in the house fire.
-Often times, insurance companies will argue that since you did not take an ambulance to the hospital to receive treatment, you were not injured.
+Not seeking treatment could let the insurance company claim you weren’t truly injured in the house fire.
+Insurance companies often argue that not using an ambulance for hospital treatment means you weren’t injured.

 They may even say that you only sought treatment days later on the advice of your attorney.
-Waiting days to seek treatment could also allow the insurance company to argue that you were injured in another way and not in the fire itself.
+Seeking treatment days later could allow the insurance company to argue that another incident, not the fire, caused your injuries.

 All of these are reasons why you should seek medical treatment immediately after a house fire.